camillatung/phd_thesis_markdown/source/08_chapter_3.md

 Next, I create a black color with 50% opacity and set it as the *shadowColor*.
 This will make the casting shadows look more grey and realistic.
 I also increase its *shadowSampleCount* to create smoother shadows with and higher resolution.
 Finally, I create a node called "directionalLightNode", attach the above light to it, and rotate it so that it is facing the floor at a slightly downward angle.
 The "directionalLightNode" is ready and it is added as the child node using an instance method, which is *addChildNode(_:)*, so it appears in the scene.

-Figure 3.23-3.25 show that, the spot light does not provide a more natural view than directional light and that is why I choose the directional lighting.
-Moreover, Figure 3.25-3.26 show that, the bed cabinet with directional lighting will have a shadow inside the drawer.
-In comparison, the bed cabinet without any lighting does not have a shadow inside the drawer.
+Figure 3.23-3.24 show that, the spot lighting results in a less natural view with higher contrast, compared with directional lighting, and that is why I choose the directional lighting for this project.
+Moreover, Figure 3.25-3.26 show that, the bed cabinet with ambient lighting has nearly no difference with that without any lighting, and that is why I need to add directional lighting instead of ambient lighting.
+(Remarks: the shadow below the bed cabinet in Figure 3.23-3.26 is added alternatively which is not related the any lighting, see below at "3.6.2.2 Shadow Baking using Blender".)

 ```java
 func addDirectionalLight() {